 I always, always, always check my favorite rebate sites before booking airfare or hotels!
-Often times these sites have great rebates and/or discounts that can save you a few bucks on your trip!
+Oftentimes these sites have great rebates and/or discounts that can save you a few bucks on your trip!

 Here are my favorite go-tos:

-Often times you can find an Airbnb for with a full kitchen for close to the same cost of a hotel.
+Often times you can find an Airbnb with a full kitchen for close to the same cost as a hotel.
 Don’t get me wrong, you can pack a lot of meals into a hotel mini-fridge, but having a full kitchen really opens up your food options and can save you a ton of money by eating in!

 If you are brave enough to venture out on a last-minute trip, you might be in luck.
 Not only do hotels often drop their prices at the last minute but Airbnb hosts have this option as well.

-Even if you do not see a lower price, you can always message an Airbnb host directly and respectfully ask if they’d be willing to lower their rate for your last minute booking.
+Even if you do not see a lower price, you can always message an Airbnb host directly and respectfully ask if they’d be willing to lower their rate for your last-minute booking.
 Considering that they were planning on not making any money at all, this might be an offer they are willing to consider.